rogih/rogih.github.io/projects.md

 sidebar_link: true
 ---

-This a list of my working projects.
-Some are R packages and codes that I've been working on for academic and/or learning purposes.
+This a partial list of my working projects.
+Some are R packages and codes that I've been working on for academic and/or learning purposes in Python and R. Take also a look at my [github](https://github.com/rogih) page.

 #### R packages